 Is it mid-century modern?
 Is it Japandi?
 It’s both – and it’s stunning.
 This kitchen pulls together all the best elements of these styles to produce a rich, attractive, and functional design.

 The first thing you notice about this kitchen is its striking dark grey beams.
 Rather than distracting from the look of the room, however, this feature accents the mid-century elements sprinkled throughout the kitchen.
 From the coloured kitchen cabinets to the white and wood island, it’s a pick and mix of perfection.
 A practical L-Shape + Island kitchen layout makes the open-plan kitchen, living and dining space that much more functional.

 The natural elements of this kitchen set it apart as a more natural, Scandinavian style of mid-century modern.
 The large, open island makes for endless opportunities to gather the family for meal preparation.
 In fact, you may never get them to leave!

 12. Sweet as Honeycomb

 Another example of how to do geometric design well.
-The honeycomb splashback in white delicately adds visual interest rather than taking over the room.
-The natural wood island and organically-shaped bar stools keep the kitchen from feeling too clinical.
+The honeycomb tile backsplash in white delicately adds visual interest rather than taking over the room.
+The natural wood cabinetry on the island and organically-shaped bar stools keep the kitchen from feeling too clinical.
 And who doesn’t love a sink perfectly centred under a window!?

 13. Adding Industrial Edge